-The didactic curriculum and clinical training are under the care of a multidisciplinary team of physicians, including anesthesiologists, intensivists, transplant surgeons, hematologists and hepatologists.
-Conferences includes the following:
+The didactic curriculum and clinical training are under the care of a multidisciplinary team of physicians, including anesthesiologists, intensivists, transplant surgeons, hematologists, and hepatologists.
+Conferences include the following:

-- Abdominal Organ Transplant Lecture Series.
-Monthly, multi-disciplinary conference with lectures that reinforce fundamentals and provide insight into the current issues in transplantation.
+- Abdominal Organ Transplant Lecture Series: a monthly, multi-disciplinary conference with lectures that reinforce fundamentals and provide insight into the current issues in transplantation.

-- Transplant Anesthesia Journal Club.
-Conference dedicated to transplant anesthesia.
+- Transplant Anesthesia Journal Club: a conference dedicated to transplant anesthesia.

-- Echocardiography Conference.
-Weekly conference (OR schedule permitting) lead by cardiothoracic anesthesiologist.
+- Echocardiography Conference: a weekly conference (OR schedule permitting) lead by cardiothoracic anesthesiologists.

-- Hepatobiliary, Transplant, Vascular and Cardiothoracic Anesthesia Conference.
-Weekly subspecialty conference.
+- Hepatobiliary, Transplant, Vascular and Cardiothoracic Anesthesia Conference: a weekly subspecialty conference.